ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

 - `ldd /some/executable` - see all .so (shared objects, dynamically linked libraries) dependency files of an executable
 - shared/dynamic libs in linux: https://developer.ibm.com/technologies/linux/tutorials/l-dynamic-libraries/
 - ctr + alt + FnX - switch to tty x
-- gnome panel means the top and side bar with clock/date status icons/wdigets, app shortcuts/favs
 - when you boot, hit escape to go into GRUB bootloader for boot options (can do recovery mode)
 - dash is used as /bin/sh b/c it's much faster than bash, so boots are faster
     - it doesnt have command completion, or ctrl-r search, or command history search, as this would make the shell slow
 - cron: task scheduler, great site: https://crontab.guru/
-- if a GNOME shell freezes, use: `gnome-shell --replace` from a console tty or ssh session
-- GNOME/gtk use emacs keys: use gnome-tweaks or https://superuser.com/questions/9950/ctrlh-as-backspace-in-linux-gui-apps

 sudo shutdown -h now (halt now) sudo shutdown -k (kick everyone off and login disabled, no halting)